fluxed-lang/flux/compiler/fluxc_parser/README.md

-# styxc_lexer
+# fluxc_lexer

-The Styx lexer, which generates a `TokenStream` from an input string.
+The Flux lexer, which generates a `TokenStream` from an input string.